06 June 2019

-Choose the right tech stack and the right dedicated project team structure for your project and chances are high that end-users will rave about it.
-In this blog post, we will discuss how to select the best technology for a web application.
-Choose developers for whom computer programming is special.
+Choose a technology stack for web development is crucial and the right dedicated project team structure for your project and chances are high that end-users will rave about it.
+In this blog post, we will discuss how to select the technology used for website development and analyze the most popular tech stacks for 2022.
 But let's get down to basics first.

 Backend Stack and Frontend Stack

-To put it briefly, a technology stack (aka a tech stack) represents a combination of tools and frameworks that are used to develop a software product.
+To put it briefly, a technology stack (aka a tech stack for web development) represents a combination of tools and frameworks that are used to develop a software product.

-A typical technology stack has two major parts — the backend and the frontend — thanks to which the application functions.
+A typical technology stack for project has two major parts — the backend and the frontend — thanks to which the application functions.

 How does it work?
 Applications are somewhat similar to layered cakes.
 Just like these cakes they have multiple layers.
 Each layer is built on the features of the preceding layer, making a tech stack altogether.
 A web app technology stack may vary on different projects.
 A web app stack may vary on different projects.

-When choosing the technology for your project, the backend (or the server-side) is the very first thing to focus on.
+When choosing the right technology stack for your project, the backend (or the server-side) is the very first thing to focus on.